Shinbones, Barbers & Featherbeds: The Secrets of St. George’s Alleys

 5 Barber’s Alley

-This lane is named for a barber, Joseph Hayne Rainey, a former slave from the American south who bought his freedom and sailed to Bermuda during the Civil War.
+This lane is named for a barber, Joseph Hayne Rainey, formerly enslaved in the American south who bought his freedom and sailed to Bermuda during the Civil War.
 “He didn’t want to be fighting for the wrong side,” Jones says.
 Rainey opened a barbershop in the kitchen of the Tucker House, staying on the island for several years.
 Cutting hair wasn’t his true calling, however: politics was.
 When the war ended, Rainey returned to Charleston, South Carolina, and in 1870, he became the first African-American member of the U.S. House of Representatives.
 He was re-elected four times.

 6 Needle & Thread Alley